arvidn/libtorrent/branches/libtorrent_aio/docs/dht_store.rst

 published.
 It can distribute a single public key for users to authenticate the published blobs.

+Note that the salt is not returned in the response to a ``get`` request.
+This is intentional.
+When issuing a ``get`` request for an item is expected to know what the salt is (because it is part of what the target ID that is being looked up is derived from).
+There is no need to repeat it back for bystanders to see.

 The ``cas`` field is optional.
 If present it is interpreted as the sha-1 hash of the sequence number, ``v`` field and possibly the ``salt`` field, that is expected to be replaced.
 The buffer to hash is the same as the one signed when